Native Backup

-Native systems are harder to backup than virtual systems, thats just the way it goes.
-With VMs, your hypervisor usually has a builtin backup feature which pauses the machine, makes a snapshot, resumes the machine, and continues backing up the snapshot in the background.
-If you have the luxury of running your server as a VM (e.g., Proxmox PVE), it makes backups so much easier.
+Backup of native machines is much harder than for virtual machines, that’s just the way it goes.
+With VMs, your hypervisor should have a builtin backup feature which can suspend (pause) the entire machine, make a snapshot of the disk and the entire RAM contents, resume the machine, and continue backing up the snapshot in the background.
+If you have the luxury of running your server as a VM (e.g., Proxmox PVE, or any cloud provider), it makes backups so much easier.

 Restic

 Restic is a modern open source backup tool, which has many great features including incremental backups, encryption, and offsite upload.
-It can maintain backups of huge sizes.
+It can maintain backups of huge sizes, and it only needs to upload the changes since the last backup.

-You can install restic to backup any directory on a Linux host.
-One of the best ways to do that is with the script found on this blog post:
+One of the best ways to install Restic is with the script found on this blog post:

 Daily backups to S3 with Restic and systemd timers

 The only problem with backing up files this way is that with containers that are always running, you need to make sure that the files are flushed to disk before the backup starts, otherwise your backup could become corrupted.
-For most media storage that doesn’t change that often (photos, videos, etc.) this might not be such a big deal, but for databases it’s a problem.
+For files that are only written to once (photos, videos, etc.) this might not be such a big deal, but for files that are constantly changing (e.g., databases) this is a problem.

 Backup-Volume